 - How can I contact the owners of malicious backlink sites?

-Thankfully, you will get those answers with helpful tools that allow you to check website Backlinks like Google Search Console, SEMRush, Ahrefs, etc.
+Thankfully, you will get those answers with helpful SEO tools that allow you to check website Backlinks like Google Search Console, SEMRush, Ahrefs, etc.

 7. Organic CTR